 But did you know there's a program out there that grants free admission to these awesome locations for 4th graders and their families?

 It's true.
+A free National Parks trip for the whole family.
 This relatively unknown program is called "Every Kid in a Park Program" and it's a great way to see America's public land gems and enrich the school year for children at the same time.
 Here's the lowdown on this awesome nationwide program.